BLOG

 • How often do you have to X and when did you start doing it?

-How important is your customers' problem?
+How important are your customers' problems?

 The initial questioning process helps discover more about your product's potential use case and how important it is, and make crucial business decisions about selling the product to your target market.

-You have lots of challenges to deal with in everyday life; what's made you go and spend money solving one of them?
+You have lots of challenges to deal with in everyday life – what's made you go and spend money solving one of them?

 You can usually measure how important a person's challenge is in time and money.
 A business owner might spend a day per month completing a complicated accounting process.

-They are likely to be willing to pay for a £20 per month subscription for accounting software, which automates much of this work.
+They're likely to be willing to pay for a £20 per month subscription for accounting software, which automates much of this work.

-The key questions to answer:
+The key questions to answer

 • Do people know they have a problem?
 You can create a need or educate people on a problem they didn't know they have, but it's much more difficult.